 A forum for female conductors, composers, volunteers, board members, managers, administrators, musicians, students and others to share ideas and build connections.

 An opportunity to be the majority voice in the discussion"

 What are the major inequalities you feel are present today in the classical music industry?

-"The podium is still very male dominated, especially in the role of music director, which has a lot of influence on commissions, guest conductors/artists, and therefore, the industry as whole.
+"The podium is still very male-dominated, especially in the role of music director, which has a lot of influence on commissions, guest conductors/artists, and therefore, the industry as a whole.